-Today’s topic is about designing a peacefully productive lifestyle, working from home.
+A peacefully productive lifestyle, working from home.

-Now, whatever the nature of your business, working from home involves a particular mindset and dynamic.
+Whatever the nature of your business, working from home involves a particular mindset and dynamic.
 Though a home (ideally) serves as a beautiful cosy space you enjoy, including a business element requires a tweak to the overall structure of your day, a set design, and the efficient assignment of time to specific activities.

 3 tips to help you design and refresh your approach to a work-from-home lifestyle, with peace and productivity in mind.